SundbergBelen/MAGPIE-docs/docs/source/LocalVersion_instructions.rst

 A. Use Git
 ----------

-If you have :code:`git` installed on your system, you can use it to clone the repository from GitHub.
+If you have `git` installed on your system, you can use it to clone the repository from GitHub.

 cd into the directory where you would like to download the code.
 From the command line, run:

-..code-block:: bash
+.. code-block:: bash

    cd /path/to/directory

-.. code-block:: bash

    git clone https://github.com/glasgowlab/MAGPIE.git

 The code will now be downloaded in a directory called `MAGPIE`.